Re-examine version check when cross linking

 Show

 We know that some developers/customers use jlink for cross-linking, it's a useful feature.
 A possible scenario is a CI system running on linux-x64 where part of the build produces run-time images for windows-x64 or other platforms.
 The stricter change proposed in this CSR will have no impact on environments that keep their JDK and the package modules for the target platform in sync.
 If running jlink on JDK X.0.N from vendor Z, and the packaged modules for the target platform are also JDK X.0.N from vendor Z, then it will work as before.
-The compatibility issue is when developers/customers are mixing builds from different vendors, or assuming that jlink on JDK X.0.N can reliably produce a run-time image for JDK X.0.M, where $N and $M are different.
-So low-to-medium risk change.
+The compatibility issue arises when developers/customers are mixing builds from different vendors, or assuming that jlink on JDK X.0.N can reliably produce a run-time image for JDK X.0.M, where $N and $M are different.
+Overall risk assessment: low-to-medium risk.

 • File or wire format, Other